stanzinofree/Digital_Archive_Creator/Readme.md

 In the next release I planning to implement launching switch to bypass part of installation routine (redis or wkhtml or some packages too) to save personal configuration of installed software.

 The setup_check.py also try to install this python modules trough easy_install software:
-    -cherrypy
-    -simplejson
-    -pyyaml
-    -python-crontab
-    -redis
+    - cherrypy
+    - simplejson
+    - pyyaml
+    - python-crontab
+    - redis

 After this installation the software prompt you to write the following informations:
-    -OCS absolute installation path
+    - OCS absolute installation path
-    -IP on which application listen to (0.0.0.0  for all ip) -Port on which application listen to
+    - IP on which application listen to (0.0.0.0  for all ip)
+    - Port on which application listen to
-    -SSL Cert Path absolute path(blank if you want disable SSL) -SSL Cert Key absolute path(blank if you want disable SSL)
+    - SSL Cert Path absolute path(blank if you want disable SSL)
+    - SSL Cert Key absolute path(blank if you want disable SSL)

 ### First Step